autolab/Autolab/docs/installation/tango.md

         :::bash
         git clone https://github.com/autolab/Tango.git; cd Tango

-2. Install Redis following [this guide](http://redis.io/topics/quickstart).
+2. Install Redis following <a href="http://redis.io/topics/quickstart" target="_blank">this guide</a>.
 By default, Tango uses Redis as a stateless job queue.
-Learn more [here](https://autolab.github.io/2015/04/making-backend-scalable/).
+Learn more <a href="https://autolab.github.io/2015/04/making-backend-scalable/" target="_blank">here</a>.

 3. Create a `config.py` file from the given template.